Updated: April 24, 2026

 The Portugal Golden Visa Program

-The Portugal Golden Visa is a residency by investment program available to foreign nationals (non-EU, EEA, or Swiss citizens).
+The Portugal Golden Visa is a residency by investment program available to non-EU foreign nationals.
 By making a qualifying investment in the country, you and your family can become temporary residents in the country.

-This permit allows you to travel to the EU Schengen area visa-free, and in five years, you can apply for permanent residency, which eventually can lead to Portugal citizenship.
+This permit allows you to travel to the EU Schengen area visa-free, and after a set number of years legally living in the country, you can apply for permanent residency or Portugal citizenship.

 The D7 Visa